Culture and values

 Nordfyns Højskole has a humanistic view of people, where all people, regardless of background, are equal.

-We want to combine individuality, community and professionalism, so that each individual student's human qualities are respected and grow at the same time as they train forms of community, where education and formation are prerequisites for each other.
+We aim to keep a balance between individuality, community, and professionalism, ensuring that each student's unique qualities are not only respected but also nurtured as they engage in various forms of community activities.
+Within this framework, education and personal development become mutually reinforcing prerequisites.
 We want to work to ensure that individuality does not turn into self-sufficiency and selfishness.
 The intention is to support the development of a personal and societal commitment among the students, which makes them aware of and co-responsible for communities in society.

 We are all responsible for taking part in society both locally and globally.
 We are part of a larger whole and our actions have consequences for ourselves and others, therefore we strive to think globally and start action locally.